MicrosoftDocs/entra-docs/docs/identity/hybrid/connect/how-to-connect-import-export-config.md

 Microsoft Entra Connect deployments vary from a single forest Express mode installation to complex deployments that synchronize across multiple forests by using custom synchronization rules.
 Because of the large number of configuration options and mechanisms, it's essential to understand what settings are in effect and be able to quickly deploy a server with an identical configuration.
 This feature introduces the ability to catalog the configuration of a given synchronization server and import the settings into a new deployment.
 Different synchronization settings snapshots can be compared to easily visualize the differences between two servers, or the same server over time.

-Each time the configuration is changed from the Microsoft Entra Connect wizard, a new time-stamped JSON settings file is automatically exported to **%ProgramData%\Azure AD Connect**.
+Each time the configuration is changed from the Microsoft Entra Connect wizard, a new time-stamped JSON settings file is automatically exported to **%ProgramData%\AADConnect**.
 The settings file name is of the form **Applied-SynchronizationPolicy-*.JSON**, where the last part of the file name is a time stamp.

 > [!IMPORTANT]
 > Only changes made by Microsoft Entra Connect are automatically exported.
 Any changes made by using PowerShell, the Synchronization Service Manager, or the Synchronization Rules Editor must be exported on demand as needed to maintain an up-to-date copy.
 Export on demand can also be used to place a copy of the settings in a secure location for disaster recovery purposes.